ConcussionManagement

 How K-D Test Works

 At the beginning of the season, establish a K-D Baseline on your iPad or Android tablet.
-Use the King-Devick Test in association with Mayo Clinic App to assess your athlete right from the sidelines or at home.
+Use the King-Devick Test App to assess your athlete right from the sidelines or at home.
 According to peer-reviewed studies, a worse sideline test indicates worsening saccadic eye movement function, which can be a common symptom of concussion (Concussion, The King-Devick test of rapid number naming for concussion detection: meta-analysis and systematic review of the literature, 2016).*

 K-D Test can